The Promise (2016 film): Release

+Reception

 Box office

 The Promise grossed $8.2 million in the United States and Canada and $4.2 in other territories for a total of $12.4 million, against a production budget of $90 million.
 Deadline Hollywood calculated the film lost the studio $102.1 million, when factoring together all expenses and revenues.

-In the United States and Canada, The Promise opened alongside Unforgettable, Born in China, Free Fire and Phoenix Forgotten, and was projected to gross around $5 million from 2,251 theaters in its opening weekend.
+In the United States and Canada, The Promise opened alongside Unforgettable, Born in China, Free Fire and Phoenix Forgotten and was projected to gross around $5 million from 2,251 theaters in its opening weekend.
 It ended up debuting to $4.1 million, finishing 9th at the box office.
 Deadline Hollywood attributed the low opening to the lack of critical support and the film being released in the spring to coincide with the anniversary of the Armenian genocide, instead of in the fall during award season.

 Open Road's president of marketing Jonathan Helfgot said the film's goal was not purely money related, saying: "[While] we certainly hoped for a better box office result ...
 It was about bringing the world's attention to this issue.
 And looking at the amount of conversation ... it's undeniable that there's been more focus and attention in the past two weeks than the past hundred years since the atrocity took place".
 The producers stated that they intended to give the profits to charitable organizations.

 Frank Scheck of The Hollywood Reporter characterized the film as a "box-office disaster" that "sank like a stone ... attracting critical brickbats and going virtually unseen."